mattmart3/ABPS/README.md

 - Correspondent Node (CN) Tools: simple software tools to enable a receiving counterpart

-You can find more documentation for each component in their corresponding subdirectory or under the `doc` folder.
+You can find more documentation for each component in their corresponding subdirectory or in the `doc` folder.
 TED patches and TED proxy both reside in `tedproxy` folder.

 See the following for more information on ABPS.